yaqwsx/bcthesis/symdivine.md

 \symdivine uses Z3 \smt solver \cite{ZZZ}, to decide satisfiability of both quantifier-free and quantified \smt queries.
 In order to allow easy usage of other solvers, \smt store relies on internal formulae representation.
-Path condition is this internal representation.
+Path condition is stored in this internal representation.
 When an \smt query is needed, internal representation is translated to solver's specific format.

 To correctly and effectively build a path condition, keeping a set of program variables, their mapping to formula variables and their generations is needed.
-Also, as we described in section \autoref{sec:arch:inter}, the interpreter requires that data store provides MML -- thus there needs to be established a mapping among variables in
-\llvm bit-code and program variables (where multiple calls of the same function are allowed).
+Also, as we described in section \autoref{sec:arch:inter}, the interpreter requires that data store provides MML -- thus there needs to be established a mapping among variables in \llvm bit-code and program variables (where multiple calls of the same function are allowed).
 We remind, that program variables are required to be identified by an segment and offset.

 To perform these mappings, \smt store takes advantage of the required segment--offset program variable identification and thus keeps a set of segments